-In my role as a Managerial Anthropologist, I evaluate decisions developed through policy, provide feedback, and formulates new policies and/or improves old ones.I have proven business credentials that have been honed over thirty-five years as a guerrilla marketing consultant specializing in fundraising, personal development training, media relations, marketing and Internet and Web development.
-Specializing in public policy analysis and recommendations in the area of community-based health programs and religious diversity in the public sphere, I help researchers and administrators with government agencies design relevant new programs and/or update existing policies.
-It is here that cultural anthropology has many strengths that are useful in the development of new and/or the modification of existing, public policies.
+In my role as a Managerial Anthropologist, I evaluate decisions developed through policy, provide feedback, and formulate new policies and/or improve old ones.I have proven business credentials that have been honed over thirty-five years as a guerrilla marketing consultant specializing in fundraising, personal development training, media relations, marketing and Internet and Web development.
+Specializing in public policy analysis and making recommendations in the area of community-based health programs and religious diversity in the public sphere, I help researchers and administrators with government agencies design relevant new programs and/or update existing policies.
+It is here that cultural anthropology has many strengths that are useful in the development of new and/or the modification of existing public policies.

 - FilemakerPro Database Creation, Design, Layout

 - Data Entry: 80-90 wpm